-Australian Cattle Dogs (ACD) is a breed that naturally loves the water and they love to swim.
+Australian Cattle Dogs (ACD) are a breed that naturally loves the water and they love to swim.
 If you find a Cattle Dog that cannot swim, it is usually more of a confidence issue than a natural disability.

 Do Cattle Dogs Like the Water?

-Similar to other dogs, some ACDs love water and some will run off at the sight of water.
+Similar to many other dogs, some ACDs love water and some will run off at the sight of water.
 Regardless of whether they love jumping into a pool or lake, ACDs typically don’t want it in the form of a bath.
-They prefer to run, swim and play in water.
+They prefer to run, swim and play in the water.
 Since they need to be physically active and mentally challenged, swimming helps ACDs to expend their energy productively.

 However, it is essential to note that every Australian Cattle Dog is an individual, and they don’t all love water the same way.
 While some Cattle Dogs love water, some might be neutral about it, and a few may not love water.